Anna Harris

 Written by Anna Harris

-The Buckeye State offers students pursuing marriage and family therapy licensing a few MFT programs to choose from.
-But what makes Ohio MFT programs different from other regions in the U.S.?
+The Buckeye State offers students pursuing marriage and family therapy licensing a few MFT programs in Ohio to choose from.
+But what makes MFT programs in Ohio different from other regions in the U.S.?
 Ohio currently has two accredited programs for marriage and family therapy training.
 Program accreditation is important in the state of Ohio as it’s required for many individuals looking to pursue a career in mental health.
 Let’s take a look at these programs and dive into Ohio’s licensure standards.

 Accredited MFT Programs in Ohio

-If you are looking for Ohio marriage and family therapy programs that are accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP), unfortunately, you will have to look elsewhere.
-There are currently no CACREP-accredited MFT programs in the state.
+If you are looking for MFT programs in Ohio that are accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP), unfortunately, you will have to look elsewhere.
+There are currently no CACREP-accredited MFT programs in Ohio.
 CACREP accredits clinical mental health counseling programs and assesses whether or not they provide adequate training for future mental health counselors.

-Both of the state’s accredited programs are approved by the Commission on Accreditation for Marriage and Family Therapy (COAMFTE).
+However, both of the accredited MFT programs in Ohio are approved by the Commission on Accreditation for Marriage and Family Therapy (COAMFTE).
 First of all, what does it mean to be COAMFTE accredited?
-COAMFTE is an accrediting agency specifically for on-campus and online MFT programs.
-Either a COAMFTE or CACREP-accredited program will satisfy the prerequisites to become an MFT, but the COAMFTE-accredited MFT programs are specifically meant to ensure the satisfaction of requirements for becoming a marriage and family counselor.
-Here are Ohio’s two COAMFTE-accredited programs.
+COAMFTE is an accrediting agency specifically for on-campus and online MFT programs in Ohio and other states.
+Either a COAMFTE or CACREP-accredited program will satisfy the prerequisites to become an MFT, but the COAMFTE-accredited MFT programs in Ohio are specifically meant to ensure the satisfaction of requirements for becoming a marriage and family counselor.

 The University of Akron:

-As the only COAMFTE-accredited master’s program in Ohio, the University of Akron’s Marriage and Family Therapy program is 60 credit hours, 13 of which are clinical courses where students can practice their craft.
+One of only two COAMFTE-accredited master’s programs in Ohio, the University of Akron’s Marriage and Family Therapy program is 60 credit hours, 13 of which are clinical courses where students can practice their craft.
 The program offers its courses on a hybrid basis, with 30 to 70 percent of its curriculum located on-campus in Akron.
 The required 500 hours of clinical practice take place both on-site at the School of Counseling’s Clinic for Individual and Family Counseling and at approved agencies in Ohio.

 The Ohio State University: